Guitar Sight Reading: Tips and Methods for Your Practice Session

 However, it’s also one the “non-urgent” practice options that frequently gets pushed to the back burner, or simply ignored.

-One of the reasons it may be so common to neglect practicing sight-reading is that you may not know specifically what to do in your practice to improve the sight-reading skill.
+One of the reasons it may be so common to neglect practicing sight reading guitar music is that you may not know specifically what to do in your practice to improve the sight-reading skill.

 The best sight-readers are able to play expressively, at the given tempo (speed), with compelling rhythm, with all the little inflections , “attitudes”, swells and fades.
 And all this from music they’ve only just seen for the first time.

-Guitarists are famous for being terrible sightreaders.
-And for good reason: it’s simply difficult to read well on the guitar.
+Guitarists are famous for being terrible sight-readers.
+And for good reason: it’s difficult to read music well on the guitar.

-There are, on average, 2.8 places to play each note on the instrument.
+There are, on average, 2.8 places to play each note on the guitar neck.
 In addition to reading the music, we also have to constantly make decisions as to where on the neck we’ll play the notes.
 Tricky!

-So very few guitarists become good at sight-reading without a conscious effort to do so.
+So very few guitarists become good at reading music without a conscious effort to do so.

-But the ones that do enjoy the many benefits that come with the territory.
+But the ones that do enjoy the many benefits that come when we learn to read music.